variousauthors/mandala/db/content/watercloset.md

 You would hate to wander back into the dining room you had left, without finding the washroom.
 There are a number of windows on the west side of the room, cleverly placed so as to maximize daylight.
 The dinning table is quite enormous, and round.
-It almost looks too big for the room, with the chairs neatly tucked in and the table-cloth in a neutral color.
+It almost looks too big for the room, with the chairs neatly tucked in and the table-cloth in a neutral colour.
 A [[long narrow hallway|second home foyer narrow hallway]] opposite the windows leads away from the dinning room, but you can also walk into the [[foyer|second home foyer]].